marcopennekamp/lore/specification/modules.md

 A **local module** refers to the module declaration that's syntactically placed around a declaration in a fragment.
 Because modules may be comprised of many module declarations sharing the same name across multiple fragments, local modules are a necessary contrast to **global modules**.
 Each declaration is part of exactly one local module.

+Internally, a non-root top module has a parent local root module regardless, with the top module placed inside the otherwise empty, implicit local root module.
+This ensures that name resolution always terminates at the root module and that non-root local modules always have a parent, which prevents the need to treat the root module as a special case during name resolution.

 A local module that is declared with a contracted name such as `module foo.bar` does not automatically admit access to `foo`'s global members by simple name, only `bar`'s global members.
 Any local module gives simple-name access to its global members even to nested local modules, simply because it's unintuitive if a local module can't access all members that its parent local module can also access.
 Contracted modules don't have this issue, as there is no code that lives in the `foo` part.

 Consider the following local module hierarchy: